krenalis/krenalis/doc/src/developers/connectors/app/backoff.md

 ## Strategies

-Meergo provides several built-in strategies that you can use to manage retries.
-These strategies include a random jitter added to the calculated duration.
+Meergo offers Constant, Exponential, RetryAfter, and Header strategies for managing retries.
+Jitter is automatically added to the wait time calculated by strategies to introduce variability.

 ### Constant Strategy